Table of Contents

 Be comprehensive in your policy writing.
 All processes should be recorded, and the maintenance and specifications process should be as structured as possible.
 Automate the process.
 Spend the cash to enter the virtual reality and machine learning age—the fewer human encounters, the lower the risk of mistakes.

-Some of the most common problems that arise when a server crashes:
+Some of the most common problems that arise when a server crashes are:

 Internet accessibility issues